Steve Keirn: World Wrestling Federation (1991–1993)

 In the summer of 1991, Keirn debuted in the WWF as Skinner, an alligator hunter from the Florida Everglades.
 He was portrayed as a generally nasty individual, always chewing on tobacco and sometimes spitting it on his opponent.
 He carried an alligator claw to the ring with him, which he would often use as a weapon against his opponents.
 He competed in the 1991 King of the Ring tournament, defeating Virgil in the first round but losing to Bret Hart in the second round.
 While still being billed as undefeated, he challenged Hart for the WWF Intercontinental Championship at This Tuesday in Texas on December 3, 1991, but lost by submission.
 Skinner competed in the 1992 Royal Rumble, lasting 2:13 before being eliminated by Rick Martel.
 At WrestleMania VIII, he was defeated in one minute and eleven seconds by Owen Hart.

-Keirn also unsuccessfully challenged Randy Savage for the WWF Championship on the June 29, episode of Prime Time Wrestling.
-He also competed in the 1993 Royal Rumble, but was eliminated by Mr. Perfect at the 3:05 mark.
-While in the WWF, Keirn also portrayed Doink the Clown on occasion.
-At WrestleMania IX, Keirn helped the original Doink defeat Crush by attacking Crush dressed as Doink during the match.
+Skinner also unsuccessfully challenged Randy Savage for the WWF Championship on the June 29, episode of Prime-Time Wrestling.
+He also competed in the 1993 Royal Rumble (which was won by Yokozuna) but was eliminated by Mr. Perfect.
+Skinner was last seen on the February 16 episode of Monday Night Raw taking part in a 16 man battle royal (which was won by Razor Ramon) but was eliminated by Typhoon.

+Shortly before WrestleMania IX, Keirn requested to Vince McMahon about playing "Doink II" because he was the same size as Matt Borne who played the original Doink and Keirn came up with the idea of hiding under the ring the entire time at the event, Keirn had to sit under the ring with a monitor so he can see what was going on and when it was time to interfere in Doink's match with Crush, after the match, Keirn had to remain under the ring but was uncomfortable when Yokozuna was wrestling Bret Hart and Hulk Hogan because of Yokozuna's size whenever he fell in the ring, it was too loud.